GBonnaire/jspreadsheet-plugins-and-editors/README.md

 You can find all premium products on [ProgiDev Repository : repo.gbonnaire.fr](https://repo.gbonnaire.fr)

 If you doesn't found your plugin, or you want a custom plugin for your application, contact me on contact@gbonnaire.fr (Français / English)

+# Sponsors
+Our esteemed sponsors who have played a pivotal role in making this project possible
+- Figlinq B.V.

+_If you're interested in participating in the development of this project as a sponsor, we welcome your contribution.
+To get in touch with us and discuss sponsorship opportunities, please reach out to us at contact@gbonnaire.fr.
+Your support will play a significant role in shaping the future of this project._

+_Thank you for considering sponsorship and being a part of our journey!_